albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 Assumes an optimization problem represented as a graph.
 We build solutions at runtime.

-There are two rules, the transition rule and the pheromone update rule.
+There are **two** rules:

+* the **transition** rule
+* the **pheromone update** rule.

 When an ant steps on a node leaves pheromones that evaporate over time.

+It has a constructive aspect to the solution, and this is different from the other metaheuristics.

+When an ant completes a solution, it **lays pheromone on its path**.
+The amount of pheromone is **divided by the length of the path**.
+So edges that belong to **shorter paths have higer pheromone**.

 #### What kind of problems can Ant Colony Optimization solve?
 Why?

-  Combinatorial problems over networks and any TSP problem
+  Combinatorial problems over networks and any problem that can be described as a TSP, logistics problems.

 #### How does the transition rule used in ACO work?